distro/distro.github.com/en/docs/packo/index.md

     $ packo repository info "(library)"

-This will give a lot of informations about the package.
+This will give a lot of information about the package.

 You can also build packages into .pko files.